FA Cup fixtures on TV – how to watch live games, fourth round draw details and more

 FA Cup fixtures will be shown live on TV in the weeks ahead and we've got the full round-up of TV details.

-The FA Cup third round has sent shivers down spines across the land for decades as fairytales are written and dreams are made by plucky hopefuls beyond the professional league system.
+It’s the round that has lower league chairmen gasping, Premier League giants living in fear of humiliation and, traditionally, more tinfoil FA Cups than you can possibly imagine.

-Despite the bizarre circumstances under which the games will go ahead this week, without the bulging crowds, without the palpable buzz, without the raucous atmospheres, the match-ups are once again superb.
+It’s fair to say the 2021 edition of the third round isn’t what we all hoped for, but fairytale stories that have been written in the competition so far are still in progress and every game will be live on TV, meaning you can follow them to their conclusions.

-Tottenham face Marine FC in the stand-out tie of the round as Jose Mourinho’s Premier League title-chasers go up against the non-league side from the seventh tier of English football.
+Without a doubt, the finest tie of the round will pit Tottenham against eighth-tier Marine.
+Jose Mourinho’s Premier League title-chasers are up against non-league minnows in an enthralling clash just north of Liverpool.

-The fourth round draw will follow the action with a host of games set to be shown across a number of BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters across the ties.
+The fourth and fifth round draws will follow the action with a host of games set to be shown across a number of BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters across the ties.

 RadioTimes.com brings you all the FA Cup fixtures on TV and full broadcast information, as well as details of the third round draw and when to expect it to take place.